hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 ### The Ensembl Project
 ![ensembl_logo](../img/e_bang.png)

-The Ensembl genome annotation system, developed jointly by the EBI and the Wellcome Trust Sanger Institute, has been used for the annotation, analysis and display of vertebrate genomes since 2000.
-All data are open source, i.e. freely available to the scientific community and are updated every 2-3 months.

-Since 2009, the [Ensembl](http://useast.ensembl.org/index.html) site has been complemented by the [Ensembl genomes](http://ensemblgenomes.org) sites for [bacteria](http://ensemblgenomes.org/info/genomes?division=1), [protists](http://ensemblgenomes.org/info/genomes?division=5), [fungi](http://ensemblgenomes.org/info/genomes?division=3), [plants](http://ensemblgenomes.org/info/genomes?division=4) and [invertebrate metazoa](http://ensemblgenomes.org/info/genomes?division=2), enabling users to use a single collection of interfaces for accessing and comparing genome-scale data from species across the taxonomy. _**NOTE:** no annotations available through Ensembl for viral genomes._
+The [Ensembl genome database](http://ensemblgenomes.org/), developed jointly by the EBI and the Wellcome Trust Sanger Institute, contains genome sequence and annotation information for [vertebrates](http://useast.ensembl.org/index.html), [bacteria](http://ensemblgenomes.org/info/genomes?division=1), [protists](http://ensemblgenomes.org/info/genomes?division=5), [fungi](http://ensemblgenomes.org/info/genomes?division=3), [plants](http://ensemblgenomes.org/info/genomes?division=4) and [invertebrate metazoa](http://ensemblgenomes.org/info/genomes?division=2) species, enabling users to use a single collection of interfaces for accessing and comparing genome-scale data from species across the taxonomy. _**NOTE:** no annotations available through Ensembl for viral genomes._

+All data are open source (i.e. freely available to the scientific community) and are updated every 2-3 months.

 ### Ensembl species and annotations
-In the current release of the main Ensembl site (83), over 80 vertebrate species are supported, with over half of these species being mammals [[1](http://nar.oxfordjournals.org/content/early/2015/12/19/nar.gkv1157.full.pdf)].
-The dataset also includes the invertebrates yeast, *C. elegans*, and fruitfly to aid in more accurate generation of phylogenetic gene trees. *(Current species statistics for the  non-vertebrate databases are also [available](http://nar.oxfordjournals.org/content/44/D1/D574.full)).*

-**All supported species have comprehensive, evidence-based gene annotations.** The "Gencode gene set" is used to create the Ensembl annotations and is made up of:
+**All supported species have comprehensive, evidence-based gene annotations.** The *Gencode* gene set is used to create the Ensembl annotations and consists of:

 - Ensembl (automatically) annotated genes (using mRNA and protein sequences from UniProtKB and NCBI RefSeq)
 - Havana (manually) annotated genes (human, mouse, zebrafish, rat and pig)
 - Ensembl/Havana merges: transcripts that were identically annotated by both (reviewed annotations)

-Gencode is the default gene set used by ENCODE, 1000 genomes and other major projects.
+*Gencode* is the default gene set used by ENCODE, 1000 genomes and other major projects.

 ![species_annotations](../img/species_annot.png)

 A **selected set of genomes** includes additional data focused on *variation, comparative, evolutionary, functional and regulatory annotation*.
-The most advanced resources are provided for key species including **human, mouse, rat and zebrafish** reflecting the popularity and importance of these species in biomedical research.
+The most advanced resources are provided for key species including **human, mouse, rat and zebrafish**.

 ![variation_species](../img/species_with_variation.png)